I swear that our cause will not fail!

-The girly version of this has the fist bent outwards while the fist still faces inward, a variation is to pump one hand all the way up with one hand doing a downward pump as if stretching.
+The girly version of this has the arm bent outwards while the fist still faces inward, a variation is to pump one hand all the way up with the other hand doing a downward pump as if stretching.

-This is called "Guts Pose" (Gatsu Pozu) in Wasei Eigo, which was apparently coined by Guts Ishimatsu.
+This is called "Guts Pose" (Gatsu Pozu) in Wasei Eigo

 Film — Animated

 - Some of the club members in Cosplay Complex do this at various points.

 - In Azumanga Daioh, the boys are actually proud of the teacher Kimura admitting up front that he likes high school girls, and one guy does this pose.